HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-6 Authorized transmissions.md

 #### Authorized Transmissions

 > **Key Information:**
-> *Transmissions to a different country are limited to communications incidental to the purposes of the Amateur Radio Service and to remarks of a personal character.*
+> *Transmissions to a different country are limited to communications incidental to the purposes of the Amateur Radio Service and to remarks of a personal character.* {{< link id="T1C03" >}}

 1. **Non-Commercial Communication**: Amateur radio is for personal use and self-training, not for business.

    > **Key Information:**
-   > *The control operator of an amateur station may receive compensation for operating that station when the communication is incidental to classroom instruction at an educational institution.*
+   > *The control operator of an amateur station may receive compensation for operating that station when the communication is incidental to classroom instruction at an educational institution.* {{< link id="T1D08" >}}

    * Here's a tricky one: Can you ever get paid for being a ham?
 The short answer is usually 'no' - after all, we're in this for the love of radio, not the money.
 But there's one situation where the FCC says it's okay to get compensated.
 If you're helping out during an emergency or an emergency drill, and it's related to your day job, you can get paid for your time.
 Just remember, the radio part needs to be a small piece of what you're doing, not the main event.

 2. **Emergency Communications**:

    > **Key Information:**
-   > *Amateur stations may transmit information in support of broadcasting, program production, or news gathering when such communications are directly related to the immediate safety of human life or protection of property.*
+   > *Amateur stations may transmit information in support of broadcasting, program production, or news gathering when such communications are directly related to the immediate safety of human life or protection of property.* {{< link id="T1D09" >}}

    When things go sideways, all bets are off.
 Use whatever means necessary to call for help or be a hero to others.
 It's like having a "break glass in case of emergency" option for the rulebook.